 “As they pulled you out of the oxygen tent you asked for the latest party.” – David Bowie, Diamond Dogs

 If the oxygen tent is the audiophile bubble then the latest party is that thrown by MQA.
-Bob Stuart (of Meridian) and Peter Craven’s audio encapsulation system not only folds hi-res content down to 24bit/48kHz source files, making them streaming ready, but also applies a filter to the original file as created by an ADC and to the DAC during playback, promising to remove the “time-smearing” effects of pre-ringing from both.
-In short, MQA provides: 1) hi-res audio origami; 2) ADC correction; 3) DAC correction.
+Bob Stuart (of Meridian) and Peter Craven’s audio encapsulation system not only folds hi-res content down to 24bit/48kHz source files, making them streaming-ready, but also applies a filter to the original file as created by an ADC and to the DAC during playback, promising to remove the “time-smearing” effects of pre-ringing from both.
+In short, MQA offers: 1) hi-res audio origami; 2) ADC correction; 3) DAC correction.

 Zooming out, we see MQA as an end-to-end transmission system – studio to listener – where a 24bit/48kHz MQA master file can be authenticated by an MQA-certified DAC.
 The A in MQA is Authenticated.
 The M, Master.

 A certified DAC’s display or LED lets the listener know that what they are hearing is the same that left the studio, after which any hi-res content is unpacked and the file returned to its original 96kHz or 192kHz (but sometimes higher) sample rate.
 In MQA parlance, that’s file decoding.
 Also residing in an MQA DAC is the filter code that optimises the downstream DAC chip’s performance – according to MQA, their apodising filter reduces pre-ringing.
-MQA refer to this as rendering.
+MQA refers to this as rendering.

 MQA has also made the partial leap to software.
-Master file authentication and the first unfold can also now be executed out by select software apps: in Tidal’s desktop app, Audirvana+ and – soon – Amarra.
-Clearly the MQA ship is gaining momentum.
+Master file authentication and the first unfold can also now be executed by select software apps: in Tidal’s desktop app, Audirvana+ and – soon – Amarra.
+Clearly, the MQA ship is gaining momentum.
 Perhaps why some commentators have turned up the critical heat: Douglas Whales of Glasgow’s retail outlet The Music Room MQA as a ‘codec’ needed by no-one.
 Linn’s critique centres on MQA’s alleged money grab.
 On the lossy nature of MQA’s file encapsulation method, the debate continues.

-DAR has hitherto far covered both sides of the MQA coin: 1) What MQA technology promises but also 2) the need for a much broader catalogue; 3) How MQA sounds compared to standard hi-res but also 4) DAC manufacturer objections; 5) Licensing deals signed with major labels but 6) the potential pitfalls of a closed digital audio ecosystem; 7) MQA’s arrival on Tidal but also 8) calls for a deeper technical analysis of what’s going on under the hood.
+This publication has hitherto covered both sides of the MQA coin: 1) What MQA technology promises but also 2) the need for a much broader catalogue; 3) How MQA sounds compared to standard hi-res but also 4) DAC manufacturer objections; 5) Licensing deals signed with major labels but 6) the potential pitfalls of a closed digital audio ecosystem; 7) MQA’s arrival on Tidal but also 8) calls for a deeper technical analysis of what’s going on under the hood.